-Approved researchers will be charged fees for MEDC services starting March 30, 2024.
-Specifically, all applications and change requests submitted to MEDC on or after March 30, 2024, will be subject to service fees.
+Approved researchers have been charged fees for new MEDC services starting March 30, 2024.
+Specifically, all applications and change requests submitted to MEDC on or after March 30, 2024, are subject to service fees.
 For projects submitted and/or approved before this time, fees will be applied for (a) annual updates, (b) additional data fields and/or years approved through the MERI amendment process, and (c) probabilistic matches proposed on or after March 30, 2024.